2011 Democratic Party of Japan leadership election: Background

 Naoto Kan became Prime Minister in June 2010.
 After losing the upper house elections the following month, he experienced difficulty pursuing his legislative agenda and faced declining ratings.
 By December, his approval had fallen below 30% and the DPJ was trailing in the polls.
 Kan's position worsened further after the March 2011 Tōhoku earthquake and tsunami.
 The government's response, particularly its handling of the Fukushima nuclear accident, was viewed as slow and insufficient.
 The DPJ suffered losses in the unified local elections the following month.

 In June, anti-Kan factions of the party, led by Ichirō Ozawa with the support of Yukio Hatoyama, threatened to join the Liberal Democratic and Komeito opposition in supporting a motion of no confidence to bring Kan down.
 To defuse the situation and prevent a split in the party, Kan promised to resign in the near future.
 The motion was defeated by a margin of 293 to 152.
 On the 27th, he announced that he would resign after the passage of three key bills: a second supplementary budget for the 2011 fiscal year, a bill promoting renewable energy, and a debt financing bill for disaster reconstruction.
 After negotiations with the LDP, the first was passed in July and the latter two on 26 August, at which time Kan resigned.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Of the party's 407 Diet members, 398 were eligible to vote; nine had been temporarily suspended for violating party discipline on the floor of the Diet.
+(Note: The suspended members were Tamiko Kasahara, Tomotaro Kawashima, Nobuaki Miwa, Kazumasa Okajima, Kazumi Ota, Ichirō Ozawa, Makiko Tanaka, Akira Uchiyama, and Koichiro Watanabe.)
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 27th and the election held on the 29th.